Simplifying Connected Props with Redux and TypeScript

 tsx

-And lastly, we combine these props with own props to create the Props type for the component.
+And lastly, we combine these props with the component's own props to create the Props type for the component and export the component wrapped in the connector function, we created earlier.

 tsx